 2. Attend a volunteer orientation.
 After receiving your application, we will let you know dates and times for orientations.

-Volunteer shifts are 10 am to 2 pm Monday through Saturday, and are scheduled in advance with our staff.
+Volunteer shifts are 10 am to 2 pm 7 days a week, and are scheduled in advance with our staff.
 Volunteers are expected to work at least 8 hours (two shifts) per month.
 We prefer that volunteers commit to at least one year of service.
 Due to our remote location, we highly recommend carpooling and packing a vegan or vegetarian lunch or snack.
 We applaud volunteering as a family or with a friend (those under age 18 must be accompanied by a parent or guardian)!
 Your volunteering mileage may be tax-deductible; talk to your financial advisor.

 Our volunteer jobs are important tasks related to caring for animals, farming and gardening, and general clean-up.
 For these kinds of jobs you must be in good shape and not suffer from allergies to animals or hay.
 Because most of the work on the farm is physical in nature, Sanctuary One might not be the right match if you have lower back pain or other similar medical issues.